mateuszokroj1/Numerics.Native/README.md

 4. Build your generated compiler project files created in previously created dir.
 If you use GCC/MinGW, you can use `make` command.

-The final object is shared library for your current operating system.
+The final object is a static library for your current operating system.